wtto00/Aliyun-oss-storage/readme.md

 // new plugin for v2.0 version
 Storage::putRemoteFile('target/path/to/file/jacob.jpg', 'http://example.com/jacob.jpg'); //upload remote file to storage by remote url
 // new function for v2.0.1 version
+Storage::url('path/to/img.jpg'); // get the file url
+// new function for v2.1.1
-Storage::url('path/to/img.jpg') // get the file url
+Storage::signUrl('path/to/img.jpg',$timeout); // get the file url with signature,default timeout = 3600
 ```

 ## Documentation